Jborden1503/Romi-Term-Project-Winter-2025/README.md

   Handles communication with the Bosch BNO055 IMU sensor via the I²C protocol, offering orientation data through Euler angles.
 Methods such as __get_heading()__, __get_roll()__, and __get_pitch()__ parse raw IMU data into meaningful orientation angles.
 It includes capabilities for sensor calibration, mode configuration, and normalization of angle measurements to handle continuous rotations.
 The class takes a single I2C controller object as an input.
 The I2C controller is an object of the pyb.I2C class built into MicroPython.

 * **Bumpsensor:**
   Detects physical collisions using an array of bump-switch inputs configured with internal pull-up resistors.
 The __get_state()__ method returns a boolean status indicating whether any of the sensors have been triggered, enabling immediate collision response in the robot's control logic.
+An obejct of this class can accomodate an array of size n switches, allowing for multiple sensors in one object or a larger sensor to be used.

 <a id="conclusion"></a>
 ### Discussion